zugz/tox-onionPathsProposal/onionPathsProposal.md

 * its IP address;
 * its long-term public key;
-* the long-term public keys of its friends, or of the friends of its friends, etc.
+* the IP addresses or long-term public keys of its friends, or of the friends of its friends, etc.

 We address in this document the problem of constructing onion paths in a way which isn't vulnerable to attacks which allow such links to be made.